Local and global scalar curvature rigidity of Einstein manifolds: Abstract

 \section{Abstract}

-An Einstein manifold is called scalar curvature rigid if there are no compactly supported volume-preserving deformation of the metric which increase the scalar curvature.
+An Einstein manifold is called scalar curvature rigid if there are no compactly supported volume-preserving deformations of the metric which increase the scalar curvature.
 We give various characterizations of scalar curvature rigidity for open Einstein manifolds as well as for closed Einstein manifolds.
-As an application, we construct mass-decreasing perturbations of the Riemannian Schwarzschild metric and the Taub-Bolt metric.
+As an application, we construct mass-decreasing deformations of the Riemannian Schwarzschild metric and the Taub-Bolt metric.

 \begin{sloppypar}